Chau999/chau999.github.io/index.md

 </p>

 <p align="justify">
-<b>Research Interests.</b> My current research focuses on improving the reliability of machine learning algorithms by advocating for more expressive and interpretable uncertainty quantification methods, drawing inspiration from
+<b>Research Interests.</b> My research aims to enhance machine learning models’ ability to explain what they know (explainability) and be explicit about what they don’t know (uncertainty modelling).
+I have also worked on broader areas of
-the vast literature on imprecise probability (Yes there are more to uncertainty than probability theory).
-I have also worked on broader areas of machine learning including model explainability and cooperative game theory, kernel methods and Gaussian processes, causal inference and econometrics, ranking and preference learning, and graph machine learning.
+machine learning including Bayesian kernel methods, Gaussian processes, Causal Inference, Preference Learning, and Graph ML.
 </p>

 <p align="justify">